 The Plaintiff will get a date and time for the hearing, but that happens only after coordinating a time and date that works for the adversarial party.
 This process of exchanging emails and phone calls to review calendars and find a date that suits both sides can be tedious.
 There is also the risk that the only available dates for a hearing are weeks, even months, in the future.

-A major expense in personal injury litigation are expert fees.
-Written opinions from medical professionals may necessary to evaluate things like permanent bodily harm and lost earning capacity.
+A major expense in personal injury litigation is expert fees.
+Written opinions from medical professionals may be necessary to evaluate things like permanent bodily harm and lost earning capacity.
 Doctors’ rates to support damage claims are expensive.
 Sometimes, an accident reconstruction expert will need to give an opinion on what caused the car crash or slip and fall injury.
 Engineers may charge an hourly fee to prepare and present their expert analysis of fault and liability.

 Litigation costs can pile up quickly.
 These include filing fees, deposition transcriptions, court reporter costs, photographic and video production and even copying costs.
 The good news is that the victim’s personal injury lawyer will advance all of these costs and the victim will only be required to reimburse the lawyer if he or she is able to obtain a settlement or verdict against the defendant.